deletedcu/angular-demo/lectures/day-3/angular-universal.md

 ![](resources/siteBroken.jpeg)

-### Why is this important?
+### Why Is This Important?

 Angular got its start as an incredibly powerful front-end framework.
-While it continues that trajectory, it has evolved beyond that.
+While it continues that trajectory, it's also evolved beyond it.
 To prevent front-end bloat and overtaxing the client, especially on mobile devices like phones and wearables, Angular Universal was created to seamlessly integrate server-side rendering and view caching.

-This gives us the flexibility to lean on the back end when it is the better tool for any job.
+This gives us the flexibility to lean on the back end when it's the better tool for a job.

-### What are the objectives?
+### What Are the Objectives?
-*After this workshop, developers will be able to:*
+*After this lesson, you will be able to:*

-- **Integrate** Angular Universal into an Angular CLI project
+- **Integrate** Angular Universal into an Angular CLI project.
-- **Use** Angular Universal to render views on a Node server
+- **Use** Angular Universal to render views on a node server.

 ### What is Angular Universal?

-According to the official site, Angular Universal is "Server-side Rendering for Angular apps".
+According to the official site, Angular Universal is "Server-side Rendering for Angular apps."

-"I thought we didn't need server-side rendering, now that we have Angular," you may say.
+You may be thinking, "I thought we didn't need server-side rendering now that we have Angular."

-Well, yes, except for a couple things:
+That's true, except for a couple things:

-1. As mentioned earlier, server-side rendering can really improve site performance if used properly.
+1. As mentioned earlier, server-side rendering can improve site performance if used properly.

-2. Dynamic SPAs are really bad for SEO (Search Engine Optimization).
+2. Dynamic SPAs are really bad for Search Engine Optimization (SEO).

 In this lesson, we will address the second issue.

 ### Setup

 First, we'll need to create a new project with the Angular CLI called `first-angular-universal`.
-If you can't remember how to do this, you can check earlier lessons.
+If you can't remember how to do this, use the earlier lessons for reference.

 Now, let's bring Angular Universal into the picture.
-In order to do this, we will need something you have probably seen before: a Node server.
+In order to do this, we'll need something you have probably seen before: a node server.

-1. First, we will need to install the `platform-server` package and the `ts-node` package that will allow us to run `node` on a TypeScript file, so enter the `first-angular-universal` directory in Terminal and run the following command:
+1. We need to install the `platform-server` package and the `ts-node` package that allow us to run `node` on a TypeScript file.
+Enter the `first-angular-universal` directory in Terminal and run the following command:

 `npm install -S @angular/platform-server`
 `npm install -D ts-node`

-2. Next, we will need to connect the client to this Node server.
+2. Next, we need to connect the client to this node server.
 Open your `app.module.ts` file and replace the `BrowserModule` in the `imports` array with the following line:

 ```js
 BrowserModule.withServerTransition({appId: 'cli-universal-demo'})
 ```

 3. Now, we need to add our server module to our Angular app.
-Create an `app.server.module.ts` in your `app` folder, and fill it out with the following code:
+Create an `app.server.module.ts` in your `app` folder and fill it out with the following code:

 ```js
 import { NgModule } from '@angular/core';